 Instructions

-- Remove the turkey and butter from the fridge and let stand at room temperature for 30 minutes before prepping the bird to cook.
+- Remove the turkey and butter from the fridge and let stand at room temperature for 30 minutes before prepping the bird to cook.3.6 kg Turkey

-- With the softened butter, add rosemary and thyme leaves, salt and pepper and stir together
+- With the softened butter, add rosemary and thyme leaves, salt and pepper and stir together100 grams Unsalted butter, Thyme, Rosemary, Salt and Pepper

 - Remove the wishbone see blog post for instructions on how we did this.

-- Place the quatered lemon, onions and fresh herbs inside the empty cavity
+- Place the quatered lemon, onions and fresh herbs inside the empty cavity1 onion, 1 lemon, 1 handful Fresh Thyme & Rosemary

 - Rub the butter under the turkey skin and all over the top of breast, legs and wings.

-- Truss the turkey with cooking string, see blog post for instructions on how we did this.
+- Truss the turkey with cooking string, see blog post for instructions on how to do this.

-- Place carrots and onions for the base of the turkey to sit on top of in the baking tray (or use a rack)
+- Place carrots and onions for the base of the turkey to sit on top of in the baking tray (or use a rack)2 onions, 2 carrots

-- Place the turkey on top of the cut vegetables, season with salt and pepper and pour the chicken stock around the bottom of the tray, not over the turkey.
+- Place the turkey on top of the cut vegetables, season with salt and pepper and pour the chicken stock around the bottom of the tray, not over the turkey.500 ml chicken stock

 - Once cooked, remove the turkey from the tray and place on to a chopping board.
 Cover loosely with tin foil allow to rest between 30 minutes to 1 hr 30 minutes before carving